stormchaserroleplaying/stormchaserRPG/Combat/MountedCombat/MountingandDismounting/index.md

 A horse (not a pony) is a Large creature and thus takes up a space 10 feet (2 squares) across.
 For simplicity, assume that you share your mount's space during combat.

 ## If Your Mount Falls in Battle
 If your mount falls unconscious or is knocked prone, you automatically attempt to dismount as it falls.
-An attack roll with a bonus of +5 is made vs your passive Dexterity (Acrobatics) score.
+An attack roll with a bonus of +5 is made vs your passive Dexterity (Athletics) score.
 On a miss, you fall softly and take no damage.
 On a hit, you are dismounted, fall prone in a space within 5 feet of your mount and take 1d6 points of bludgeoning damage.

 ## If Your Mount Is Moved Against Its Will
 If an effect moves your mount against its will while you're on it, you must succeed on a DC 10 Strength or Dexterity defence check or fall off the mount, as described above.
 If you're knocked prone while mounted, you must make the same check.